 Gender-free or gender-neutral styling means that we don’t charge differently for men or women.
 Instead we charge by time because it’s the fairest way we can think of.

 98% of our styling range is vegan, but a few products contain animal-derived ingredients, such as honey extract, to create the best finish possible.

 No animal testing is used during the development of any of the products we use or retail.

-An appointment-only system means a smooth arrival and experience in-salon.
-Walk-ins are available on consultation.
+Booking your appointment-is recommended.
 And if you’ve booked, you’ll receive a pre-appointment SMS with a link to this page to remind you of our policies.
 To book now or buy an e-voucher, click here to be taken to an external page with all our booking options.

 Yes.
 You can book online via our external bookings page.
 You can also book via Instagram, Facebook or Google.
 E-bookings allow you to track your appointments, rebook with one click and make fuss-free pre-payments.
-You’ll be taken to an external bookings page and must have a UK payment card registered to the address linked with your SWH bookings account.
+You’ll be taken to an external bookings page and must have a UK payment card registered to the address you link with your SWH booking account.

 It depends on what you’re booking.
 Consultations are complimentary 15min sessions to discuss your hair needs.
 We offer optional consultations for styling and products.
 If you want to book a first colour service or to change colour, you will need a consultation to assess your hair needs before colouring, along with an Allergy Alert Test.

 Some colours are more complex to achieve, for example if you’re having a colour change, so they may require more than one visit to reach your target colour.
 This is your colour journey and all visits are separately charged.